exaloop/codon/docs/sphinx/tutorial/primer.rst

          ...
     print(i)  # error: i is only accessible within the for loop block

-In Seq, you can rewrite that as:
+In Codon, you can rewrite that as:

 .. code:: seq